wintercms/docs/ajax-introduction.md

 <a name="introduction"></a>
 ## Introduction

 Winter includes a framework that brings a full suite of AJAX capabilities which allow you to load data from the server without a browser page refresh.
-The same library can be used in [CMS themes](../cms/themes) and anywhere in the [back-end administration area](../backend/controllers-ajax#ajax).
+The same library can be used in [CMS themes](../cms/themes) and anywhere in the [backend administration area](../backend/controllers-ajax#ajax).

 The AJAX framework comes in two flavors, you may either use [the JavaScript API](../ajax/javascript-api) or [the data attributes API](../ajax/attributes-api).
 The data attributes API doesn't require any JavaScript knowledge to use AJAX with Winter.